 Apart from Sanganer, Bagru is another important block printing center in Jaipur.
 There are technical differences between Bagru and Sanganer block printing processes and techniques.
 More on that in a detailed follow-up post on block printing.

-Anokhi Museum entry fee is Rs 80 per person.
+The Anokhi Museum entrance fee is Rs 80 per person.
 This fee is valid for foreigners too.